 When performing a monthly health check for your cat, you’ll want to look at the following:

 Your cat’s weight can be a good indicator of her health – but only if you keep track of it.
 Gradual weight loss or gain can be difficult to recognize in cats.
 Ideally, you should purchase an inexpensive digital scale designed for babies.
 These scales measure pounds and ounces accurately.
-Weigh yourself on a regular bathroom scale, than weigh yourself while holding your cat.
+Alternately, weigh yourself on a regular bathroom scale, than weigh yourself while holding your cat.
 The difference is your cat’s weight.
-While not as accurate as on a scale designed for cats, this will still allow you to notice some fluctuations.
+While not as accurate as on a baby scale, this will still allow you to notice some fluctuations.

 Skin and Coat